tammet/gkc/Examples/README.md

                 & eats(Y,Z)
                 & eats(X,Y) ) ) )).

-Each statement is terminated with a period symbol . and has a structure
+Each statement in the TPTP FOF language is terminated with a period symbol . and has a structure

-    fof(statement_name, statement_role, statement).
+    fof(statement_name, statement_role, fof_statement).

+while each statement in the TPTP CNF language has a form

+    cnf(statement_name, statement_role, cnf_statement).

 where the statement_name will be used in the proof, the statement_role indicates whether it is an axiom, an assumption or hypothesis, or a goal to be proved from these: the latter is either conjecture (which has to be negated) or negated_conjecture (negated already).

+The *fof_statement* may not contain free variables, while the *cnf_statement* is a *clause* (disjunction of atoms or negated atoms) where all the variables are free variables.

 Indicating the role enables provers to find a more suitable strategy.
 It does not (except the conjecture case, which has to be negated) have a `logical` meaning.

-The first example statement above is universally quantified (! symbol) and will be converted by gkc to a clause
+The first example statement above is universally quantified (`!` symbol) and will be converted by gkc to a clause

     -wolf(X) | animal(X).

-The second statement is existentially quantified (? symbol) and will be converted by gkc to a clause
+The second statement is existentially quantified (`?` symbol) and will be converted by gkc to a clause

     wolf($sk7).

-where $sk7 is a new constant invented by gkc which should not occur in any other formula in the problem: this procedure is called [Skolemization](https://en.wikipedia.org/wiki/Skolem_normal_form).
+where `$sk7` is a new constant invented by gkc which should not occur in any other formula in the problem: this procedure is called [Skolemization](https://en.wikipedia.org/wiki/Skolem_normal_form).
-Gkc always uses the $sk prefix for such constants and functions, using a new number N for each new one.
-The original formula is assumed not to contain $skN form symbols.
+Gkc always uses the `$s`k prefix for such constants and functions, using a new number N for each new one.
+The original formula is assumed not to contain `$skN` form symbols.

+Importantly, gkc assumes the *free variables* in formulas or simple clauses with the `conjecture` role are not implicitly bound by a universal quantifier (*for all*) in the formula: instead, they are implicitly bound by the existential quantifier (*exists*): this corresponds better to the intuitive understanding of free variables in the conjecture.
+Thus  `cnf(question,conjecture,p(X))` is equivalent to `fof(question,conjecture,!
+[X]: -p(X))`

 The third statement expresses the question to be proved: is there an animal that likes to eat a grain eating animal?